syszelj9/file-autosaver/README.md

 ## About
 This script creates a backup of specified files using `tar` and compresses them into a `.tar.gz archive`.
 The archive is saved with a timestamp in the filename to distinguish it from other backups.
 The script also deletes backups that are older than 7 days to save disk space.

+## How to use
+To use this script, you would need to modify the `backup_dir` and `files_to_backup` variables to match the paths of the directory where you want to store the backups and the files you want to back up, respectively.
+You can then save the script to a file `(e.g. backup.sh)` and run it from the command line using `./backup.sh.`

 ## Where it can be used

 | Appliance | Reason | Support |